wheresrhys/fetch-mock/README.md

 > ##### *Shorthand notation for simplest use cases* The following are also accepted by mock() and translated into `config` objects with the `routes` property defined using the values passed in to mock as follows:
-* `mock(name, matcher, response)` - configuration for a single named route to be mocked
+* `mock(matcher, method, response)` - configuration for a single unnamed route to be mocked for a given method.
+To access details of its calls `fetchMock.calls()` should be called without passing a parameter
 * `mock(matcher, response)` - configuration for a single unnamed route to be mocked.
 To access details of its calls `fetchMock.calls()` should be called without passing a parameter
 * `mock(route)` - configuration object for a single route
 * `mock(routes)` - array of route configuration objects